kschuler/guide/current/recruitment.md

-# Recruiting subject for current experiments
+# Recruiting subjects for current experiments
 All current experiments are below.
 If the experiment you are running is not listed please [email me][1] and remind me to update it.

 ### 0170-empiricalyang-9noun-mixedfreq